Top 20 Most Popular Northern Italian Foods

 13. Strudel di Mele

 Another typical dish from Trentino, which many will also associate with German-speaking countries, is of course apple strudel.
 Despite its wide association with countries like Germany and Austria, there is evidence that the origins of this cake are actually Turkish.
-The Turks, who ruled Hungary and large parts of the Balkans in the 1600s, prepared a similar cake called baklava, which underwent several transformations to the current form of the apple strudel.

 Among Italian regions, apple strudel is most popular in Trentino-Alto Adige, due to the large cultivation of apples.